Contents

 3. Podcast show notes

-SEO for your show notes comes down to keywords and formatting.
+SEO for show notes comes down to two things: Keywords and formatting.

 4. Podcast transcriptions

-Because podcast transcripts are essentially just a written version of your episode, they’ll naturally include a lot of your episode-specific podcast keywords.
-You’ll want to add these to your website, link them in your show notes, and even repurpose them into complimentary blog posts or downloadables.
+Podcast transcriptions are the full written version of your episode, broken up by speaker and section.
+It boosts accessibility, serves people who'd rather read than listen, and, because it's a complete text version of your episode, it's naturally packed with your episode keywords.
+You’ll want to add these to your website, link them in your show notes, and even repurpose them into complementary blog posts or downloadables.

 5. Blog posts